 - What kinds of examples would best reflect the type and range of data your system will classify?

-A core principle underpinning Google's ML products is human-centered machine learning, an approach that foregrounds responsible AI practices including fairness.
+A core principle underpinning Google's ML products is human-centered machine learning, an approach that foregrounds responsible AI practices, including fairness.
 The goal of fairness in ML is to understand and prevent unjust or prejudicial treatment of people related to race, income, sexual orientation, religion, gender, and other characteristics historically associated with discrimination and marginalization, when and where they manifest in algorithmic systems or algorithmically aided decision-making.
-You can read more in our guide and find "fair-aware" notes ✽ in the guidelines below.
+You can read more in Inclusive ML guide and find "fair-aware" notes ✽ in the guidelines below.
 As you move through the guidelines for putting together your dataset, we encourage you to consider fairness in machine learning where relevant to your use case.

 Source your data

-Once you've established what data you will need, you need to find a way to source it.
+After you've established what data you will need, you need to find a way to source it.
 You can begin by taking into account all the data your organization collects.
 You may find that you're already collecting the data you would need to train a model.
 In case you don't have the data you need, you can obtain it manually or outsource it to a third-party provider.